microsoft/mixed-reality-robot-interaction-demo/README.md

 # KEIKO AR Simulation System
-**This is a fork from and therefore based on [Microsoft's IROS Demo](https://github.com/microsoft/mixed-reality-robot-interaction-demo).
+**This is a fork from and therefore based on [Microsoft's IROS 2020 Mixed Reality Demo](https://github.com/microsoft/mixed-reality-robot-interaction-demo).
 Significant changes have been and will continously be made.**